See a range of car insurance quotes in just a few minutes when you compare with Uswitch

 Tell the DVLA your vehicle has been written off – you can be fined £1,000

-If you have had your car for a few years before it was written off it is very unlikely you will get the same money you paid for it.
+Be warned that it is unlikely you will get the same value as you paid for it.

 Fully comprehensive insurance will cover you regardless of whether or not you’re at fault.